emmydieden/exercise-w11-styled-components/README.md

 ### Fonts Used

-- Satoshi - It's pre-installed for you.
+- Raleway - It's pre-installed for you.

 ### Installing styled-components